adrianaringhe/adrianaringhe/README.md

 ## Salut 👋

+- 💬 Ask me about Agile
+- 🌱 I’m currently learning Swift/SwiftUI/iOS Development
+- ⚡ Fun fact: Don't educate yourself to be rich.
+Educate yourself to be happy 🚀

 <!--
 **adrianaringhe/adrianaringhe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.